The Law of Demeter Is Not A Dot Counting Exercise

 because they don't. the primary job of the views (under discussion) is to expose the internal state of objects for display purposes. that is, they are expressly for data showing, not data hiding. and there's the rub: these kind of views flagrantly violate encapsulation, LoD is all about encapsulation, and no amount of attribute delegation can reconcile this.

 The problem as I see it with Alex’s approach is where do you stop?
-Does the
+Does

 Order object encapsulate every property of

 Customer?
-What about sub-properties of the
+What about

 There’s another option which might be more common in the ASP.NET MVC world than in the Rails world, I’m not sure.
 Why not have a view specific model object.
 This would effectively be the bridge between the domain objects and the view and could encapsulate many of the these properties that the view needs to display.